Skip to Content

 In conclusion, using gouache on canvas can be a creative and rewarding choice if you want to experiment.

-I think it’s good to achieve the right consistency when you use gouache on canvas : not too much water, but just enough to assure good coverage and thin layers.
+I think it’s good to achieve the right consistency when you use gouache on canvas: not too much water, but just enough to ensure good coverage and thin layers.

-Remember that proper preparation is key – applying a layer of gesso works best for acrylic paintings, but for gouache unprimed canvas, clear gesso or watercolor ground are better.
+Remember that proper preparation is key – applying a layer of gesso works best for acrylic paintings, but for gouache unprimed canvas, clear gesso or watercolor ground is better.

-Gouache on canvas feels like chalk (if traditional or jelly) or has velvety matte finish and may be something different and refreshing from the look other paints and mediums like oils or acrylics have.
+Gouache on canvas feels like chalk (if traditional or jelly) or has a velvety matte finish and maybe something different and refreshing from the look other paints and mediums like oils or acrylics have.